TimTeaFan/shiny-examples/README.md

 # Examples of useful shiny features

-This repository contains a selection of useful shiny features.
+This repository contains a few examples of useful shiny features.